 So how fast is this LED printer?
 Mixed A4 text and image documents were certainly emerging close to the claimed 18 ppm rate, with auto duplex text-only pages also matching the 7 sides per minute Brother claimed.

 Black text quality is crisp and solid and web pages in particular appeared sharp and detailed even in small colour images.
 Brother has also maintained that LED printers are more economical in ink usage, and to reinforce that they have 2200-page high-yield toner cartridges for the cyan, magenta and yellow colours which work out at 3.4p each per page.
+Assuming an equal use of three colours per page, that equates to 10.2p per colour page.
 A one-size 2500-page black cartridge means black-and-white printing should be around 2.2p per page.